 Career-oriented field trip.
 One or more field trips to will be conducted each year to allow participants speak with scientists and view facilities at non-academic intuitions such as the Centers for Disease Control and the Southeastern Cooperative Wildlife Disease Study.

 Annual hike.
 An optional day-trip to the North Georgia Mountains, which offers numerous hiking trails with scenic views and water features.

 Professional development sessions.
 Three evening sessions focusing on career paths in infectious disease biology and professional development will be offered.
 Topics will include (1) preparation for graduate school, (2) alternate career paths such as teaching colleges and government agencies, and (3) scientific presentations.

 Quantitative biology workshops.
-Three half-day workshops will promote student awareness of quantitative concepts and skills applied to life science.
-Workshops will be devoted to the following topics: (1) introduction to mathematical models, (2) introduction to statistical analysis and data exploration, and (3) introduction to scientific programming.
+Four half-day workshops will promote student awareness of quantitative concepts and skills applied to life science.
+Workshops will be devoted to the following topics: (1) introduction to mathematical models, (2) introduction to statistical analysis and data exploration, (3) introduction to scientific programming and (4) reproducible research.

 Closing symposium.
 The program will be capped with a half-day symposium.
 Students will present their research to an audience of faculty, mentors and each other in the form of a poster session.